1:1 Balun 1.5 - 54 Mhz 3kW - #1113

-This is one of Dr. Jerry Sevick's (W2FMI) original designs.
+One of Dr. Jerry Sevick's (W2FMI) original designs.
 We have enhanced the original by using an enclosure and various connector configurations that allow easy installation with just about any antenna installation.

 This is a current balun and has the widest operating frequency range, lowest core stress and provides the best overall balance of any balun for given cost, size, and weight.
 This balun is the best type to balance currents on each side of a 1/2 wave dipole or the driven element of a yagi while providing the perfect transition from a balanced antenna to unbalanced coax feedline.
 Installing this balun will not affect antenna matching unless the feedline is acting as part of the antenna.

-This is, of course, not a desirable situation and installing this balun will correct the problem if one exists with the antenna.
+Of course, this is not a desirable situation and installing this balun will correct the problem if one exists with the antenna.
 In beam installations, using a 1:1 balun in series with the antenna’s feed system can substantially improve the antenna’s front-to-back and front-to-side ratios.
 It does this by providing the antenna's driven elements with balanced current at the feedpoint and by preventing the feedline from acting as part of the antenna.

 It is a seldom appreciated fact that feedlines, which are not adequately decoupled, can act as efficient vertical antennas degrading an otherwise excellent radiation pattern.
 The addition of a 1:1 balun can significantly reduce feedline radiation and dramatically decrease RFI and TVI.
 Beam antennas especially benefit from improved balanced drive and superior feedline isolation, but even simple dipoles benefit from properly selected and installed 1:1 current baluns.
 Receiver noise may also be reduced by eliminating signal pickup by the coax shield.

 Here are plots of the same dipole with and without a balun.

 Notice how the pattern is distorted without the feedline being isolated by the balun:

 *** One Exception ***